nlaquan/entity-relationship-graphdb/neo4j-guidance/common/README.md

 ```
 Now we are ready to start the Neo4j servers.
 The startup order does not matter.

-After the cluster has started, we can connect to any of the instances and run **:sysinfo** to check
+After the cluster has started, we can connect to any of the instances and run `sysinfo` to check
 the status of the cluster.
 This will show information about each member of the cluster.

 We now have a Neo4j Causal Cluster of three instances running.